FarzanFrost/GPA-UCSC-Extension/README.md

-# Steps to add extension
+# Steps to add this extension
 - Step 1 : Clone this project into your laptop (E.g. inside folder x you will have the project as 'GPA-UCSC-Extension')
 - Step 2 : In Google Chrome go to Settings -> Extensions -> Manage Extensions
 - Step 3 : Make sure the Developer mode is on